paradigmxyz/forge-alphanet/README.md

 ## EIP-3074 invokers

-**NOTE** These invokers temporarily only work with the docker image from [eip3074-tools] which contains patched versions of solc and forge compatible with [EIP-3074] instructions.
+**NOTE** These invokers temporarily only work with the docker image from [foundry-alphanet] which contains patched versions of solc and forge compatible with [EIP-3074] instructions.
+You can pull Foundry Alphanet using `docker pull ghcr.io/paradigmxyz/foundry-alphanet:latest`, see the [README](https://github.com/paradigmxyz/foundry-alphanet/blob/main/README.md) on how to operate it.

 ### Gas Sponsor Invoker